guidefari/here_hugo/content/til/company-os-modes.md

 ---

 John Cutler hosted an AMA session to discuss ["Understanding enabling constraints using shape up"](https://cutlefish.substack.com/p/tbm-386-understanding-enabling-constraints).
-The topic of how communication is handled within teams/companies came up.
+We discussed how companies/teams approach communication & operations.

 Lately, I've been revisiting this topic frequently.
 Another source I'd recommend is [Charity Majors' interview on the Tuple youtube channel](https://youtu.be/7VUnf8VVB8w).
 (Expecting to publish my notes from this video soon👀)